Accessibility Tools

 “The flag, when it is in such condition that it is no longer a fitting emblem of display, should be destroyed in a dignified way, preferably by burning.”

 Requests can be made by contacting the Honor Guard office.
-Requests can also be sent via fax to 919-722-7021.
-Download the Funeral Request, Color Guard Request, or Chaplain Request worksheets.
+Download the Funeral Request, Color Guard Request or Chaplain Request worksheets.

 Providing military funeral honors is the #1 priority of the Honor Guard, giving it precedence over all other requests.